AAVWALSH/Election_Analysis/README.md

 1. The total number of votes cast
 2. A complete list of candidates who received votes
 3. The percentage of votes each candidate won
-4. The total numer of votes each candidate won
+4. The total number of votes each candidate won
 5. The winner of the election by popular vote.

 The election commision requested some additional data to complete the audit: